hmcts/rse-cft-lib/README.md

 #### Accessing databases

-Postgres is started on port 6432 and can be accessed with user `postgres` password `postgres`
+Postgres is started on port 6432 (default) and can be accessed with user `postgres` password `postgres`

+The default postgres port can be overridden by setting the `RSE_LIB_DB_PORT` environment variable.

 ##### Database names